jruby/jrubyfx/Getting Started.md

 		fx_id :helloLabel
 	end

-And we need to add our event handlers:
+This basically says that there is a control in the FXML file with the fx:id property set to the value  "helloLabel" and that we want to be able to reference this object by the instance variable `@helloLabel`.
+Now we need to add our event handlers:

 	class HelloWorldController < FXController
 		fx_id :helloLabel

-		fx_handler :click do
+		fx_handler :sayClick do
 			@helloLabel.text = "You clicked me!"
 		end
 	end

-Whoa, what is the fx_handler stuff? just think of it like a normal function, but annotated as an event handler:
+Whoa, what is the fx_handler stuff?
+Just think of it like a normal function, but annotated as an event handler:

 	(not valid code)
 	fx_handler
-	def click
+	def sayClick
 		@helloLabel.text = "You clicked me!"
 	end